uncenter/uncenter.dev/src/content/posts/the-great-eleventy-reset.md

 ### Updated shortcodes and filters

-I updated the `readingTime` filter for easier customizability in the future, and I created a new `wordCount` filter as well.
-I have also updated the callout (previously note) shortcode with new callout types and along with each type... new styling!
+I updated the `readingTime` filter and I created a new `wordCount` filter as well.
+I have also updated the `callout` (previously `note`) shortcode with new types and along with each type... new styling!
 One neat thing is each callout has a text marker in the top right, inspired by [Bryan Devries](https://brianjdevries.com/style-guide/).
 Finally, I spent more time than I would like to admit on a new `excerpt` shortcode that "intelligently" truncates the excerpt at 200 characters or less.

 ```js